Enema of the State: Recording

+The record label allocated a $300,000 recording budget for the album.
 The recording process for the album was completed over a period of four months, and production was handled at several production facilities in southern California, including Signature Sound and Studio West in San Diego, Big Fish Studios in Encinitas, and Conway Recording Studios and The Bomb Factory in Los Angeles.
 The first step was to record drums, which were tracked at Chick Corea's Mad Hatter Studios in L.A. in January 1999.
+After completing his drum tracks, Barker was largely absent from the remainder of the recording sessions, having left to tour with the Vandals.
+Afterwards the band tracked guitars, bass and vocals.
+Finn came with an array of instruments, amps, and effects; previously the band were forced to rent such equipment.
 Finn was not afraid to critique the young band, delivering sharp feedback that ultimately helped them improve.
+Hoppus credited Finn with knowing a great deal about punk rock music, but also helping the band establish a more pop-inspired sound.
 The band had so much fun with Finn that there were days when very little work was accomplished: "Recording can get pretty monotonous, but at least we could laugh with Jerry," recalled Hoppus.
 "A pretty typical day would involve multiple takes for one part of one song, and then everyone would get naked and jump on Jerry."
 The band chose "never to work with anyone else again," and Finn would produce their next three releases.
+For Barker, the album was "fueled by black coffee and Marlboro Lights"; he was hopeful for the album as the band were well-rehearsed and no time would be wasted.
+According to Barker, the album's title stemmed from DeLonge, who was worried about his diet at the time and using enemas.